Nature walks for all levels

 Huelgoat forest

-This forest allows you to take a stroll along the 15-hectare pond and is a veritable chaos of huge rocks, making nature full of surprise and wonder.
+This forest allows you to stroll along the 15-hectare pond and is a veritable chaos of huge rocks, making nature full of surprise and wonder.
 The 1,000-hectare state forest of Huelgoat is one of Brittany’s most legendary forests, second only to the famous Brocéliande forest.
 Hiking guides are of course available when you visit Carhaix Plouguer.

 The Cranou forest